webplatform/docs-wpd/Community/Meetings/General/index.md

 * [[Meta:web_platform_wednesday|WPDW]] - how is it going?
 ** We have a standing IRC meeting at 11am PDT, Wednesdays, on #webplatform -- but nothing seems to be happening there.
 ** What is workflow for WPDWs?
 We never finished the process and so a lot of questions and quirks are still coming up.
+** Anyone going to [http://cssconf.com/ CSSConf]?
+Any opportunity to promote WPW?
 * [[WPD:Project_Status|Getting to Beta]]
 ** The bug genie is returning connection errors.
 Seems to be associated with writing certain files.
 ** How to mark bugs that are not in beta - postponed?